johnjago/johnjago.com/content/2020-06-03-programming-feedback-loop.md

 ---
-title: "Software will slap you if you write it poorly"
+title: "Programming’s built-in feedback loop"
 date: 2020-06-03T07:50:07-05:00
 type: "post"
 category: "technical"
-slug: "feedback"
+slug: "programming-feedback-loop"
 draft: false
 ---

-When making software, it's easy to know when you're doing something wrong.
-It's as if the practice of writing code has a built-in feedback loop that will punish you for your bad code, and reward you for good code.
+When writing software, it's easy to know when you're doing something wrong.
+It's as if the practice of writing code has a built-in feedback loop that will slow you down and create mistakes when the code is “bad”, and speed you up as well as prevent mistakes when the code is “good”.

-First, let's look at an example of bad code.
+First, let's look at an example of “bad” code.

 Suppose you are making some HTTP endpoints using your favorite server language:
 Ruby, Python, Go, whatever.
 These endpoints allow clients to create, update,